tomalak7/tomalak7.github.io/_pages/about.md

 Projects and Jobs
 ------

-If you are highly motivated-bachelor/master/PhD student, or postdocs and seeking for opportunities to continue research, please do not hesitate to contact me via [Email](mailto:sashatomalak@icloud.com).
+If you are highly motivated-bachelor/master/PhD student, or postdoc and seeking for opportunities to continue research, please do not hesitate to contact me via [Email](mailto:sashatomalak@icloud.com).

 Our group invites applications for one postdoctoral position, starting in 2026.
 Applicants must hold a PhD in nuclear or particle physics by the time of appointment.
 The starting date can be negotiated.